LispEngineer/fpga-spi-peripherals/README.md

     * Reuse the 8x16 font previously used in VGA interface
   * Make the 60x20 character interface allow choice of foreground and background colors by making each character 8 + 6 bits long
+    * Add a "blink" bit that will swap foreground and background color every second
   * Implement 3-bit-per-pixel bitmap interface for ILI9488 display
     * 153,600 pixels x 3 bits per pixel = 460,800 bits for memory
     * 51,200 locations at 3 pixels of 3 bits each (fitting in our 9-bit block RAMs)